Cash Management Using a Cash Disbursements Journal

 Proofs of Posting

-- The total of all the subsidiary ledger balances (if most payments are to suppliers, we are referring to the supplier account balances in the accounts payable ledger) should be equal to the balance on the subsidiary ledger control account in the general ledger.
+- The total of all the subsidiary ledger balances should be equal to the balance on the subsidiary ledger control account in the general ledger.

-- The general ledger should be in balance—that is to say, the total debits in the general ledger should be equal to the total credits.
+- The general ledger should be in balance; in other words, the total debits in the general ledger should be equal to the total credits.